Josie Sadler: Featured performer

 Her German education helped make her one of the prominent "German dialect" comediennes of her day.
 This combined with her girth made her one of the best known stage comediennes of any type.

 In August 1897 she appeared in the William Harris production Good Mr. Best, where she played the role of "Gretchen Slowe", which proved to be one of her favorite characters.
 Her next role (March 1898) was not "Dutch", but as a cockney named Jemima in Monte Carlo at the Herald Square Theatre.

 In February 1899 she was back at the Bijou for Brown's in Town as "Frida Von Hollenbeck", but this production was a failure.
 She then went to the Webber & Fields' Theater for the part of the sister in Catharine, to great success.
 Most of the cast, including Sadler, moved on to the production of Hurly Burly.
 She is credited with originating the "Dutch Girl" role (the "naïve immigrant") on stage, in her performance in the 1899 play Prince Pro Tem.
 Here she not only starred alongside Fred Lennox in the role of "Wild Rosie of Yucatan," but wrote and performed the hit song of the play, "Oh, If I Could Only get a Decent Sleep."
 Subsequently, Sadler and Lennox married and Sadler took a bit of time away from performing in order to travel with her new husband while he starred in Princess Bonnie.

 September 1899 saw her as "Tryphena Shoolz" in the production A Million Dollars.
-Following this, she appeared in the Reginald De Koven play Broadway to Tokio (January 1900), where she again sang "Oh, If I Could Only get a Decent Sleep".
+Following this, she appeared in the Alfred Baldwin Sloane musical Broadway to Tokio (January 1900), where she again sang "Oh, If I Could Only get a Decent Sleep".
 Next was a role in the play The Supper Club at the New York Roof Garden.
 She was again at the New York Theater for The Hall of Fame.
 She starred in The Silver Slipper in 1902.
 The biggest success of her stage career came in 1903, in the vehicle Peggy from Paris.
 In this play she performed as Peggy's "Dutch Maid" and had a featured song in which she described her son, a bassoon player.
 In 1908 she headlined with Charles A. Bigelow in the play A Waltz Dream, where she played the role of "Fifi", a bass drummer.
 It was this year that her phonograph records began to appear.
 The same year she appeared as "Miss Tiny Daly" in the play The Mimic World, which ran for 100 performances at the Moorish Casino Theatre and the Grand Opera House.
 Her next theatrical appointment was in Lew Fields' The Jolly Bachelors, followed by, at the Globe Theatre, The Bachelor Belles, which ran for 32 performances through November and December 1910.
 She was next alongside Eddie Foy and Lillian Lorraine in Over the River.
 She appeared in a play entitled Will O' Th' Wisp for the Summer 1911 season at Chicago's Studebaker Theater and was among the featured performers of the 1912 Ziegfeld Follies.